 Giving your permission

-If you have your own MyChart login, you can decide if an adult with parental responsibility should be given proxy access to your account.
+If you have your own MyChart login, you can decide if an adult with parental responsibility should be given access to your account.

 If you do not have your own MyChart login, proxy access might be given to someone with parental or legal responsibility, as long as we think it’s safe and in your best interests.
 If you are worried about proxy access, or do not want someone to have proxy access, read about removing proxy access.